If you’re using an aluminum pan, click here to jump to my method.

 To comment on the oven safe cooling rack:

-The reason I like to use an oven safe cooling rack is because I personally find that the bark tends to turn soggier when it sits in its own juices and honestly the meat just tastes worse.
+I personally find that the bark tends to turn soggier when it sits in its own juices and honestly the meat just tastes worse.

-2. Place the pork but on top of the cooling rack:
+2. Place the pork but on top of the cooling rack

-3. Loosely cover the pork butt with butcher paper.
+3. Loosely cover the pork butt with butcher paper

 The reason for the butcher paper is because aluminum foil tends to “eat” the bark when wrapped with aluminum foil directly – that’s my experience.